syncfusion-content/blazor-docs/blazor/daterangepicker/how-to/customization-using-cssclass.md

 ---
 layout: post
-title: How to Customization Using Cssclass in Blazor DateRangePicker Component | Syncfusion
+title: Customization using CssClass in Blazor DateRangePicker Component | Syncfusion
-description: Checkout and learn about Customization Using Cssclass in Blazor DateRangePicker component of Syncfusion, and more details.
+description: Learn here all about Customization using CssClass in Syncfusion Blazor DateRangePicker component and more.
 platform: Blazor
 control: DateRangePicker
 documentation: ug
 ---

-# Customization using CssClass
+# Customization using CssClass in Blazor DateRangePicker Component

 To customize UI, you can make use of [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDateRangePicker.html#Syncfusion_Blazor_Calendars_SfDateRangePicker_CssClass) that will be added to the DateRangePicker component as the root CSS class.
 With this CSS class, you can override existing styles of DateRangePicker.